 Enter the Verification Handbook, a ground-breaking new resource for journalists and aid responders which provides step-by-step guidelines for using user-generated content during emergencies, and how to verify that content and its sources.

 In a crisis situation, social networks are overloaded with situational updates, calls for relief, reports of new developments, and rescue information.
 Reporting the right information is often critical in shaping responses from the public and relief workers; it can literally be a matter of life or death.

-This free handbook prescribes best practice advice on how to verify and use this information provided by the crowd, as well as actionable advice to facilitate disaster preparedness in newsrooms.
+This free handbook (you can also buy a paperback version) prescribes best practice advice on how to verify and use this information provided by the crowd, as well as actionable advice to facilitate disaster preparedness in newsrooms.

 The Handbook is divided into the following chapters: